 Certain activities are not permitted within the main harbour fairways: towing of persons; kite surfing; wind surfing; paddle boarding, and swimming.

-Vessels entering the fairway from the Small Craft Channel or marinas should do so with caution and give way to any vessel already within the designated fairway.
+Vessels entering the fairway from the Eastern Channel or marinas should do so with caution and give way to any vessel already within the designated fairway.
 Before starting any manoeuvre to turn across the traffic or enter any marina always give close attention to all other vessels in the vicinity, especially those astern.

 Sound signals for manoeuvring may help to clarify your intentions.
 Do not overtake other vessels unless you can do so without exceeding the 6 knot speed limit and beware of passing too close; it may be safer to remain astern rather than sit abreast of another vessel whilst overtaking slowly.Photo: Cowes Inner Fairway.
 Credit: Monika Olek at Olek Creations